Raynos/stream-handbook/readme.markdown

 server.listen(8000);
 ```

-Pow, now our file is compressed for browsers that support gzip or deflate!
-We
+Now our file is compressed for browsers that support gzip or deflate!
+We can
 just let [oppressor](https://github.com/substack/oppressor) handle all that
 content-encoding stuff.